TIGER-AI-Lab/ImagenHub/docs/index.rst

 Welcome to ImagenHub's documentation!
 =====================================

-ImagenHub is a centralized framework to standardize the evaluation of conditional image generation models by curating unified datasets, building an inference library and a benchmark from customer perspective.
+ImagenHub is a centralized framework to standardize the evaluation of conditional image generation models by curating unified datasets, building an inference library and a benchmark that align with real life applications.

 .. _Project Page: https://tiger-ai-lab.github.io/ImagenHub/
 .. _Arxiv Paper: https://arxiv.org/abs/2310.01596